top of page

 2. Incorporating Spices for Healing

-3. Whole Grains: The Foundation of Ayurvedic Diet
+3. Whole Grains: The Foundation of Ayurvedic Nutrition.

 Whole grains such as quinoa, brown rice, basmati, and oats are staples in Ayurvedic cuisine.
 These foods not only supply fiber, which is beneficial for digestive health and healthy cholesterol levels, but they are also packed with essential vitamins, amino acids, and minerals.